Python NumPy Array mean() Function

 • Post category:NumPy / Python

-Python NumPy array mean() function is used to compute the arithmetic mean or average of the array elements along with the specified axis or multiple axis.
+NumPy array mean() function in Python is used to compute the arithmetic mean or average of the array elements along with the specified axis or multiple axis.
+It is part of the NumPy library, which is widely used for numerical operations in Python.
 You get the mean by calculating the sum of all values in a Numpy array divided by the total number of values.

 By default, the average is taken from the flattened array (from all array elements), otherwise along with the specified axis.
 When an input is an integer array, it returns Float 64 intermediate but you can change this behavior by specifying the return data type.